EducationMoney.com Homepage

 ELIGIBILITY REQUIREMENTS:

 Applicant Eligibility: Individuals from any country are welcome to apply.
 Men and women with outstanding capabilities and experience from a wide variety of backgrounds (including government, the corporate world, and the professions, as well as academia) are eligible for appointment.
-Because the Center has no laboratory facilities, primary research in the natural science is not eligible.
-However, projects that seek to relate the natural sciences to broader intellectual and social issues are welcome.
+Successsful fellowship applicants submit outstanding proposals in a broad range of the social sciences and humanities on national and or international issues--topics and scholarship that relate to key public policy challenges or provide the historical and/or cultural framework to illumine policy issues of contemporary importance.
 Proposals that represent essentially advocacy are not eligible.
 The Center normally does not consider projects that represent essentially the rewriting of doctoral dissertations; the editing of papers and documents; the preparation of textbooks or miscellaneous papers and reviews; anthologies, memoirs or translations.

 Beneficiary Eligibility: Citizens from all countries will benefit.